MicrosoftDocs/architecture-center/docs/solution-ideas/articles/avops-architecture-content.md

 #### Closed-loop testing and simulation

 Closed-loop testing of autonomous vehicles is the process of testing vehicle capabilities while including real-time feedback from the environment.
-The vehicle's actions are based on both its pre-programmed behavior and the dynamic conditions that it's encountering, and it adjusts its actions accordingly.
+The vehicle's actions are based both on its pre-programmed behavior and on the dynamic conditions that it encounters, and it adjusts its actions accordingly.
 Closed-loop testing runs in a more complex and realistic environment.
-It's used to assess the vehicle's ability to handle real-world scenarios, including reacting to unexpected situations.
+It's used to assess the vehicle's ability to handle real-world scenarios, including how it reacts to unexpected situations.
 The goal of closed-loop testing is to verify that the vehicle can operate safely and effectively in various conditions, and to refine its control algorithms and decision-making processes as needed.

 The ValOps pipeline integrates closed-loop testing, third-party simulations, and ISV applications.